littlemanco/m2pwa.littleman.co/README.rst

 Magneto provides a reasonable REST API.
 Recently, offline first web applications (or PWAs) have become a thing.
 "Offline First" seems like a super conceptual model to build a web application, and an e-commerce store seems like a suitable thing to make an application.

+The site I'm going to build is a psuedo martial arts website, as I'm pretty into a martial art called "Muay Thai", and it's something I know a little about.

 Project Goals
 '''''''''''''